 As your baby belly starts to disappear and your abdominal strength returns you’ll feel so much stronger and you’ll also be far less vulnerable to injury, ready to handle whatever life throws at you.

 Good luck mums, and don’t forget to reach out to Sam’s Crew if you have any questions while you’re losing your baby weight.
 You can do this!

-We’d love you to join our 28 family
+I’d love you to join my 28 family

-Our 28 by Sam Wood fitness & nutrition program is safe and effective for new mums.
+Designed by myself and my team of nutritionists and women’s health experts, our fitness program is safe and effective for new mums.
 It’s gentle enough when you’re just getting started, but tough enough to give you great results.
 The best part is that you can do it all from the comfort of your own home for less than $2 a day.